drewm27/speakerrankings/pocket-size.md

 cover-img: "/assets/img/stormboxmicro2.jpg"
 ---

-This page ranks 36 pocket size powered Bluetooth speakers.
+This page ranks 36 pocket size powered Bluetooth speakers as of 07/13/2025.
 These speakers should only be selected if you need something ultra small that can fit in a pocket, otherwise the larger classes will get louder, have deeper bass, stereo imaging, and generally better sound at the same price points.
 Bass will sound a bit slappy because these speakers can't quite reach low enough for full bass notes.
 All speakers in the pocket size are mono (single driver) and IPX7 or better unless noted.

 See [The Best Portable Bluetooth Speakers For Sound Quality](/top-recommended/) for the best speakers in all sizes or [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference)